sourcegraph/lsif-static-doc-examples/examples/sourcegraph-sourcegraph/cmd/frontend/webhooks.md

 }
 ```

-GitHubWebhook is responsible for handling incoming http requests for github webhooks and routing to any registered WebhookHandlers, events are routed by their event type, passed in the X-Github-Event header
+GitHubWebhook is responsible for handling incoming http requests for github webhooks and routing to any registered WebhookHandlers, events are routed by their event type, passed in the X-GitHub-Event header

 #### <a id="GitHubWebhook.Dispatch" href="#GitHubWebhook.Dispatch">func (h *GitHubWebhook) Dispatch(ctx context.Context, eventType string, extSvc *types.ExternalService, e interface{}) error</a>